$\epsilon$-Uniform Mixing in Discrete Quantum Walks: Perfect and pretty good state transfer

-One question in quantum walks is to decide whether the system can get arbitrarily close to a target state.
-We say a graph admits \textsl{pretty good state transfer} from state $x$ to state $y$ if there exists a unimodular $\gamma \in \cx$ such that, for any $\epsilon >0$, there is a time $t\in\re$ with
+One important question in quantum walks is to decide whether the system can get arbitrary close to a target state.
+We say a graph admits perfect state transfer from $x$ to $y$ if there is a time $t\in \re$ and a unimodular $\gamma\in \cx$ such that

-Occasionally, we will refer to such $y$ as a state \textsl{approachable from $a$}.
-Similar to the density formulation of pretty good state transfer in continuous quantum walks \cite[Ch 2]{CoutinhoGodsil}, a state $y$ is approachable from $a$ if and only if $yy^*$ lies in the closure of the forward orbit of $x_ax_a^T$ under the action of $\{U^t: t\in \re\}$, that is, the closure of

-The following result shows this closure contains real matrices only, if the graph is regular and not bipartite.

-\begin{theorem} Let $X$ be a non-bipartite regular graph.
-If $X$ admits pretty good state transfer from $x_a$ to $y$, then $yy^*$ is real. \end{theorem} \proof By Theorem \ref{bip-non-bip} Part (i), each entry of $\gamma y$ is a limit point of the corresponding entries of $U^tx_a$, which are real.